ErikMcClure/sweetiebot/README.md

 # Sweetie Bot
-Sweetie Bot is an administration bot for the /r/mylittlepony Discord chat.
+Sweetie Bot is an administration bot for the Manechat Discord server.
 Her primary function is anti-spam, by detecting potential spammers, silencing them, and deleting their messages.
 This helps immunize the chat against bot raids.
 She also keeps a log of the chat and it's users, and provides a command to find the last message that pinged a given user.

 ### To add Sweetie Bot to your server, use [this link](https://discordapp.com/oauth2/authorize?client_id=171790139712864257&scope=bot&permissions=535948358).